 A big challenge for many folks with outdoor kitchens is keeping critters out of foodstuffs.
 While cooking outdoors is lovely, being that close to nature means contending with other creatures that are also hungry.
 It’s a fabulous idea to build beautiful wooden cabinets with tight-fitting doors that latch to keep food safe.
 But in our experience, small rodents are very motivated, very clever, very persistent, and very tiny.
 Insects are even tinier.
 They can find their way into cabinets that seem tight to you and me.
 What’s more, building cabinets with tight-fitting doors requires carpentry skills that not everyone has.
 We don’t want that to get in the way of everyone enjoying an outdoor kitchen.

 In general we aren’t huge fans of plastic stuff, but it does have its place.
 For example, consider food-grade plastic buckets for your outdoor kitchen pantry.
 Even though these buckets are pretty affordable and accessible, the lids that come with them are a royal pain in the rear to open and close.
 For a simple solution that makes retrieving food from buckets really easy, check out Gamma Seal Lids.
 They’re lids that screw on and off of buckets, and as far as we can tell, they’re critter-proof.
 Watch out though, they’re not toddler-proof!
-You can find Gamma Seal Lids at home improvement stores, online and even at big-box stores for relatively cheap.

 If you’ve got a fridge in your outdoor kitchen, it’s likely that your cold food is safe from mice, rats and insects.
 Where there are courageous racoons, however, it’s worth latching your fridge.
 Their little paws are extremely dexterous and a regular fridge door is no deterrent to their hunger and mischief.